Plainview, New York: Houses of Worship

 There are numerous houses of worship located in Plainview.

 Plainview is home to several Jewish congregations.
 Plainview Synagogue and Young Israel of Plainview are Orthodox.
 Plainview Jewish Center and Manetto Hill Jewish Center are Conservative.
 Temple Chaverim is reform.

 Churches include Good Shepherd Lutheran Church, The Church of Jesus Christ of Latter-Day Saints, Plainview United Methodist Church (also known as the Korean United Methodist Church), Plainview Reformed Church, St. Pius X Roman Catholic Church and Episcopal Church of St. Margaret, which includes a cemetery in its backwoods.

 In addition, there is also the Guru Gobind Singh Sikh Center, Inc., a Sikh temple.
 This temple's building formerly housed the Bethel United Pentecostal Church.
 In addition, Plainview is home to Beth Yeshua/Olive Tree Congregation, a Messianic temple.

 Education

 The Plainview-Old Bethpage Central School District services children from Kindergarten through Grade 12.
 This school district contains one high school, two middle schools, and four elementary schools.
-Of these schools, all but one are located in Plainview.
+Of these schools, all but one are in Plainview.

+Small parts of Plainview are served by the Syosset Central School District and the Bethpage Union Free School District.

 There are multiple private schools in Plainview, and Farmingdale State College is located in nearby Farmingdale.